gecko-robotics/pygecko/readme.md

 talking to a `geckocore` running on your machine and instead talk to one on another machine.
 These args can be set in your individual python file or in a launch file.
     ```python
+    # use this key with multicast to find geckocore
     kwargs = {
         "geckocore":
             {